Spearline introduce episodes from the latest series of their podcast.

 “Whether it be for socializing, classes, or just work, we have all found ourselves to be in the conferencing space.”

-As business requirements continued to evolve and develop over the years, as did conferencing.
+As business requirements continued to evolve and develop over the years, so did conferencing.
 The audience grew wider, thanks to multiple participants simply logging into the conference through their own devices from different countries and continents.

 The ability for any member to screen-share documents while presenting meant files that were sent from one region to the other could be updated in real time, proving to be highly beneficial at saving time for everyone involved.